evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 **Minimal Example**

 Let us first see an example with minimal keywords.
-In particular, we compute hydrogen fluoride using DSRG multireference (MR) PT2 with complete active space self-consistent field (CASSCF) reference.
+In particular, we compute the energy of hydrogen fluoride using DSRG multireference (MR) PT2 using a complete active space self-consistent field (CASSCF) reference.

 ::